-For some strange reason, it’s not strictly correct to use hola when answering the telephone.
+Just keep in mind, it’s not strictly correct to use hola when answering the phone.
 Instead, you should say aló as you take the call.

 Physical Gestures and Introductions in Peru

 Handshakes and cheek kisses are particularly important during formal introductions.
-In such circumstances, you can also say mucho gusto -- “it’s a pleasure to meet you.”
+In such circumstances, you can also say, "mucho gusto" or "it’s a pleasure to meet you."